hmvege/dotfiles/README.md

  - TOML

 Note these packages may need to be downloaded manually.

+### VSCode
+Settings for VSCode have been added, and will continue being updated.

 ### Gogh
 Terminal color provided by [Gogh](https://gogh-co.github.io/Gogh/), using the theme Afterglow.